RGPhD/e15/p3/README.md

 ## Notes for instructor
 + I used the BootstrapCDN compiled CSS for the first time and I really like the styling, although I did not apply all of it.
 + I hard coded, migrated and seeded user Jill's favorite websites and reviews.
-While I added user Jamal's favorite websites and reviews in the browser as a visiting logged and registered user.
+While I added user Jamal's favorite websites and reviews in the browser as a registered and logged in user.